0atman/noboilerplate/scripts/Stop Writing Rust.md

 You can either quickly tell the compiler that you KNOW the result might be a failure, and use .unwrap(), just to get something working now, optionally enriching the crash with an error message with .expect(), or you can handle the error comprehensively.

 When writing rust, .unwrap() is for prototyping code, so we don't have the annoyance of heavyweight error handling when we just want to get going.
-This is why most code exmaples you will see use unwrap.
+This is why most code exmaples you will see use .unwrap().
 They're not trying to teach you error handling, they're just showing you how to open a file.
 In other languages these kinds of runtime pitfalls are hidden, at best by an exception that you have to catch, or worst, with no visible indication that the code may crash at all.